AdobeDocs/audience-manager-learn.en/help/data-activation/people-based-destinations/configuring-profile-merge-rules-for-people-based-destinations.md

 ---
-title: Configuring Profile Merge Rules for People-based destinations
+title: Configure Profile Merge Rules for People-based Destinations
-description: In this video, learn about how to set up a Profile Merge Rule to be used for People-based destinations, including when to use a brand new cross-device option.
+description: In this video, learn about how to set up a Profile Merge Rule to be used for People-based Destinations, including when to use a brand new cross-device option.
-feature: "People-based Destinations"
+feature: People-based Destinations
 topics:
 activity: setup
 doc-type: feature video